MedatechUK/Medatech.APY/docs/epdm.md

 ```

-Now, with our part, we create a loading using the ECO() and any required ECOChild() classes, that we send to Priority.
+Now, with our part, we create a [serial loading](serial.md "Serial Class") using the ECO() and any required ECOChild() classes, that we send to Priority.
 ```python
 def readConfig(configuration):